Ani Ski Resort

 Ani Ski Resort Akita

 Ani Ski Resort is situated in a wonderfully remote spot on Mt Moriyoshi in the Akita Prefecture.
-It is ideal for powder hounds that have plenty of time on their hands to get there and score a couple of days of Japow.
-Ani Ski Resort is just small and has some easily sourced off-piste tree skiing, but the main event is the sidecountry and backcountry that requires some route-finding expertise or a guide.
+It is ideal for powder hounds that have plenty of time on their hands to get there and score a few days of Japow.
+Ani Ski Resort is just small and has a little easily sourced off-piste tree skiing, but the main event is the backcountry that requires some route-finding expertise or a guide.

 Ani is a hidden gem Japanese ski resort aka a unicorn ski resort, with the rare combination of lots of snow, good tree skiing, and minimal crowds.
 However, keep in mind that there’s only a little bit of terrain for no-effort lift-accessed powder skiing, whilst powder hounds willing to put in just a little bit of work will be handsomely rewarded.